Heterogeneity Metrics#

 Coefficient of Variation of Permeability / Porosity#

-Also it is common to calculate the coefficient of variation of the rock quality index feature, permeability divided by porosity.
+Also it is common to calculate the coefficient of variation of the ratio of permeability divided by porosity.

 \begin{equation} C_{v_\frac{k}{\phi}} = \frac{\sigma_{\frac{k}{\phi}}}{\overline{\frac{k}{\phi}} } \end{equation}